tqre/AESexercise/README.md

 This is a slow and bulky implementation of the Advanced Encryption Standard algorithm.
 The implementation is by no means secure, and some of the mechanics were done with visualization in mind rather than efficiency.
-The code works with ECB mode, but a CBC conversion is just a matter of xorring initialization vectors with the cipherblock before every round of crypting.
+The code works with ECB mode, but a CBC conversion is just a matter of xorring initialization vectors with the cipherblock before every round of crypting ;)

 However, the code constructs the AES substitution boxes instead using ready made boxes.
 The mathematics constructing sboxes are rather complex, including Galois' Field equations and affine transformations, and tweaking them might open opportunities to customize the whole algorithm (most likely breaking the security further without proper analysis).